geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_privileges.rst

 The **metadata.batch.update.privileges** service updates the privileges on a selected set of metadata using the list of groups and privileges sent as parameters.

+.. note:: This service requires a previous call to the ``metadata.select`` service (see :ref:`metadata.select`) to select metadata records.

 .. note:: Only those metadata records for which the user running the service has ownership rights on will be updated and all privileges previously assigned will be deleted.

-This service requires a previous call to **metadata.select** service to select the metadata records to update.

 Requires authentication: Yes

-.. include:: metadata_xml_select_include.rst

 Request to metadata.batch.update.privileges
 -------------------------------------------